-Casey Bradford is a Clinical Psychologist who has worked in the NHS for the last 2 years.
-She moved to the UK three years ago and started working in case management with children and adults with brain injuries.
-When her UK registration came through, she worked in paediatric clinical psychology.
-Areas of specialisation included long-term health conditions such as cancer and diabetes and identification of possible neurodevelopmental conditions such as autism and ADHD.
-Casey worked in this area for a year and now works with neurodevelopmental conditions in adults including autism, ADHD and learning disability.
-Her interests however are still to do with children and young people with these conditions.
+Casey Bradford is a Clinical Psychologist who has been working in the NHS since moving to the UK, where she gained experience working in case management with children and adults with brain injuries, and paediatric clinical psychology.
+Areas of specialisation have included long-term health conditions such as cancer and diabetes and identification of possible neurodevelopmental conditions such as autism and ADHD.
+Casey has also worked with neurodevelopmental conditions in adults including autism, ADHD and learning disability, and retains a keen interest in children and young people with these conditions.

 Casey completed her training as a psychologist in South Africa in 2010 and specialised in particular social issues that are prevalent in South Africa, such as trauma, with a special interest in childhood sexual abuse.
 South Africa is a country with very limited resources and in her role as a psychologist in Johannesburg Casey had to apply out-of-the-box thinking to situations that might be easier to manage in a country such as the UK.
 The benefit of this is that she can work very effectively with complex cases.

 Casey has experience in working with children and young people who present with a variety of difficulties.
 She has experience in working with families as well as individual family members.
 She acknowledges that often problems are not just with the person presenting with the difficulty but they are related to the wider family or social system as a whole.
 She does however also work with individuals.